Bolangir Assembly constituency

 Bolangir is a constituency of the Vidhan Sabha in Odisha, India.
 This seats falls under Bolangir District of Odisha State in India.
-Bolangir seat is a unreserved seat of Odisha Legislative Assembly.
+Bolangir seat is an unreserved seat of Odisha Legislative Assembly.
 This constituency includes Balangir block and Deogaon block.

-Elected Members
+Elected members

-Sixteen elections were held between 1951 and 2019.
+Since its formation in 1951, 17 elections were held till date.
+It was a 2-member constituency for 1952 & 1957.

 Elected members from the Bolangir constituency are:

-Election Results
+Election results

+2024

+Voting was held on 20 May 2024 in the 2nd phase of Odisha Assembly Election & the 5th phase of Indian General Election.
+Counting of votes was on 4 June 2024.
+In 2024 election, Biju Janata Dal candidate Kalikesh Narayan Singh Deo defeated Indian National Congress candidate Samarendra Mishra by a margin of 13,409 votes.

+2019

+In 2019 election, Indian National Congress candidate Narasingha Mishra defeated Biju Janata Dal candidate Arkesh Narayan Singh Deo by a margin of 5,341 votes.

+2014

 In 2014 election, Indian National Congress candidate Narasingha Mishra defeated Biju Janata Dal candidate Ananga Udaya Singh Deo by a margin of 12,254 votes.

+2009

-In 2009 election, Biju Janata Dal candidate Ananga Udaya Singh Deo defeated Congress candidate Laxman Kumar Meher by a margin of 16,866 votes.
+In 2009 election, Biju Janata Dal candidate Ananga Udaya Singh Deo defeated Indian National Congress candidate Laxman Kumar Meher by a margin of 16,866 votes.